gleam-lang/gleam/notes/talk.md

 ], _}
 ```

-And with that I have a working tokenizer!
-If I place this in the `src`
+If I place this file in the `src` directory of an Elixir project Mix will
-directory Mix will compile this to an Erlang module which exposes a `string/1`
+compile this to an Erlang module which exposes a `string/1` function.
+This
-function that takes a charlist of code and returns a list of tokens.
-Because
+function takes a charlist of code and returns a list of tokens.
+Because I used
-I used tuples with an atom as the first element for my tokens I get back an
+two item tuples with an atom as the first element for my tokens I get back an
 Elixir keyword list like so.

 Here I tokenize this line of code, and back I get a name token with a value of